 Gently melt the shea butter and coconut oil together, then add to the crockpot.

 Stir the oils carefully to combine.
 All the oils to cool to 80 degrees.
 Use your thermometer to keep track of the temps.
 If the oils are too hot, they may not come to trace.

-Are you wondering how to use shampoo bar?
 Simply wet hair like you normally would.
 Rub the shampoo bar between your hands to start working up a lather and apply to hair.
 Rinse as usual.
-You can also rub the shampoo bar over your wet hair to get more creamy lather.
+You can also rub the shampoo bar over your wet hair to get a creamy lather.